Three other former players also deserve to be enshrined - Alan Trammell, Lee Smith, and Tim Raines.

 Outfielder Tim Raines, also a seven time All Star selection, ranks fifth in baseball history with 808 stolen bases, but he also had a career batting average of .294 and an on base percentage of .385.
 He was a player who set the table for his teams, which included the Expos, White Sox, and Yankees, among others.

 Major League Baseball's Hall of Fame is certain to be getting a lot of attention in the upcoming months and years.
-A number of outstanding former players will be listed on voters' ballots; some will certainly be inducted in their first year of elgibility.
-Stars such as Mike Piazza and Craig Biggio in 2013, Frank Thomas, Tom Glavine, Greg Maddux in 2014, and Randy Johnson in 2015 are all likely to be enshrined in their first years.
-Pitchers John Smoltz and Pedro Martinez may get in during their first year in 2016 or in the following year, while currently eligible Jeff Bagwell may get in within the next couple of years.
+A number of outstanding former players will be listed on voters' ballots; some will certainly be inducted in their first year of eligibility.
+Stars such as Randy Johnson in 2015, pitchers John Smoltz and Pedro Martinez in 2016, and currently eligible Jeff Bagwell may get in within the next couple of years.

 An intriguing storyline involves four former players who all almost certainly would have been inducted in their first year - if they hadn't been implicated in the steroid investigation.
-Sammy Sosa, Barry Bonds, and Roger Clemens are all entering their first year of eligibilty in 2013; with Rafael Palmiero earning only 12.6% of the vote last year, even with his 569 home runs and 3,020 hits, it doesn't look good for Sammy, Barry, and Roger at this point.
+Sammy Sosa, Barry Bonds, and Roger Clemens are all entering their first year of eligibility in 2013; with Rafael Palmiero earning a small percentage of the votes the last two years, even with his 569 home runs and 3,020 hits, it doesn't look good for Sammy, Barry, and Roger at this point.